The impact of strong feedback on galaxy group scaling relations: Discussion and conclusion

 \section{Discussion and conclusion}

-The comparison between the X-GAP \lxm~and \lxt~relations and the FLAMINGO predictions shows that the models with the strongest feedback are in strong tension with the properties of local galaxy groups.
-This is an important conclusion, as the FLAMINGO \fgasm8~model was found to be in good agreement with the gas fractions of \emph{eROSITA} groups and the kinetic Sunyaev-Zel'dovich signal \citep{Siegel:2025}.
-In contrast, we find that the FLAMINGO models involving highly ejective feedback yield groups that are too devoid of gas in their inner regions, which leads to substantially lower X-ray luminosities at fixed mass or temperature.
+The comparison between the X-GAP \lxm~and \lxt~relations and the FLAMINGO predictions shows that the models with the strongest feedback are in strong tension with the properties of local galaxy groups, in agreement with the original FLAMINGO calibration \citep[B24]{Kugel:2023}.
+This is an important conclusion, as the FLAMINGO \fgasm8~model was found to be in good agreement with the gas fractions of \emph{eROSITA} groups and the kSZ signal \citep{Siegel:2025}.
+In contrast, we find that the FLAMINGO models involving highly ejective feedback yield groups that are too devoid of gas in their inner regions, which leads to substantially lower X-ray luminosities at a fixed mass or temperature.
 This conclusion holds even when sample selection is taken into account (see Sect. \ref{sec:selfunc}).
 Models that are not overly ejective are required to broaden the gas distribution without overly reducing the X-ray luminosities \citep[e.g.][]{Bigwood:2025}.
+Alternatively, the FLAMINGO model may not exactly reproduce the true mass and redshift trends, which may still reconcile our results with the kSZ data.

 We note that the luminosities predicted by simulations are affected by uncertainties in supernova yields and metal production, which impacts the estimate of the cooling function.
-However, B24 showed that FLAMINGO metallicities are substantially over-estimated, which implies that the predicted luminosities at fixed gas fraction are over-estimated.
-As such, a lower, more realistic metallicity would decrease the FLAMINGO luminosities and further increase the discrepancy with the X-GAP \lxt~relation.
+However, B24 showed that FLAMINGO metallicities are substantially over-estimated, such that the predicted luminosities at fixed gas fraction are over-estimated.
+A lower and more realistic metallicity would decrease the FLAMINGO luminosities and further increase the discrepancy with the X-GAP \lxt~relation.